-Fancy some popcorn with a Japanese twist?
-Seaweed is not for everyone, but you can still make very tasty dishes with it.
-Popcorn with nori and furikake may sound a bit crazy, but it sure is tasty.
+Fancy popcorn with a Japanese twist?
+Seaweed is not for everyone, but you can still make very nice dishes with it.
+Popcorn with nori and furikake may sound a bit crazy, but it sure is delicious.
 And yes, quite addictive too!

 Use a pan with a lid for this recipe.
 Add the sesame oil to the pan.
 Make sure the bottom is covered.

 Add a thin layer of popcorn to the pan.
 Make sure the bottom is just covered, so that the grains are well in the oil.
 Sprinkle with salt.

 Shake the pan back and forth every 10 seconds so that the grains continue to move and are simultaneously surrounded by the oil.